-Under limited circumstances, property owners may apply to the Treasurer, in writing for cancellation, reduction or refund on all or part of taxes levied.
-For more information, visit www.brampton.ca/taxappeals.
+Under limited circumstances, property owners may apply to the Treasurer, in writing, for cancellation, reduction or refund on all or part of taxes levied.
+For information and application go to www.brampton.ca and search for "Tax Appeals".

 Your Property Assessment